 Since 1993, Congresswoman Nydia Velázquez has represented the people of New York City.
-Rep. Velázquez’s district, New York’s Seventh Congressional District, includes portions of Manhattan, Brooklyn, and Queens.
-It is one of the most diverse and progressive districts in the country.
-Velázquez, a Puerto Rican native, is the Chairwoman of the House Small Business Committee and sits on the Financial Services and Natural Resources Committees.
-A pioneer in many ways, she was the first Puerto Rican woman elected to Congress.
+The Seventh Congressional District includes portions of Manhattan, Brooklyn, and Queens and is one of the most diverse and progressive districts in the country.
+Rep. Velázquez, a Puerto Rican native, is the Chairwoman of the House Small Business Committee and sits on the Financial Services and Natural Resources Committees.
+She was the first Puerto Rican woman elected to Congress.

 Congresswoman Velázquez has been a reliable ally in Congress for pro-Israel, pro-peace Americans.
 The Congresswoman has been a consistent supporter of the two-state solution and an advocate of a diplomacy-first approach to curb the Iranian nuclear threat.
-She has been a frequent supporter of J Street’s legislative priorities, and he was an early cosponsor of House Resolution 326, which reaffirms Congress’s commitment to two-state solution and opposes settlement expansion and annexation.
+She has been a frequent supporter of J Street’s legislative priorities, and he was an early cosponsor of House Resolution 326, which reaffirmed Congress’s commitment to a two-state solution and opposed settlement expansion and annexation.